Local food pantries kept their doors open through the federal government shutdown

 It’s been over a month since the end of the federal government shutdown, yet Southeast Ohio’s low-income families are still seeing the effects in their cupboards and refrigerators.

-The shutdown caused a shift in the distribution of benefits from the Supplemental Nutrition Assistance Program
+The shutdown caused a shift in the distribution of benefits from the Supplemental Nutrition Assistance Program (SNAP), also referred to as food stamps.
+February benefits were loaded on recipients’ Electronic Benefit Transfer (EBT) cards in mid-January, and March benefits have been divided through February and March.

 According to David Keller, Development Coordinator for Hocking Athens Perry Community Action (HAPCAP), this method of distribution was a strong move by the state of Ohio to prevent a “SNAP Gap,” or a lapse in food assistance coverage at the end of February.